 What Can You Do With a Middle Eastern Semitic Languages Major?

 Below is a list of occupations associated with Middle Eastern semitic Languages:

 |Job Title||Job Growth Rate||Median Salary|

 |Foreign Language and Literature Professors||11.7%||$67,640|

 Who Is Getting a Bachelor’s Degree in Middle Eastern Semitic Languages?

 At the countrywide level, the racial-ethnic distribution of Middle Eastern semitic Languages majors is as follows:

 |Race/Ethnicity||Number of Grads|

-Americans aren’t the only ones with an interest in Middle Eastern Semitic Languages.
-About 3.4% of those with this major are international students.
+Students from other countries are interested in Middle Eastern Semitic Languages, too.
+About 2.8% of those with this major are international students.
 The most popular countries for students from outside the country are: